Whale Goodbye For Now: Lawrence Hall's sculpture moved for cleaning

 The fiberglass fin whale has been an iconic fixture for crawling, touching and playing on outside the Lawrence Hall of Science for over 45 years.
 The last time Pheena disappeared for cleaning in 2016, fans gathered with posters and a ribbon-cutting to celebrate her return.

-Though its been closed for most of the COVID-19 pandemic, Lawrence Hall of Science is set to reopen outdoors on Memorial Day weekend, May 28, for a Summer Fundays series through Aug.
-15. Pheena should return to her post outside the museum by mid-summer to take part in the programming.
+Though it has been closed for most of the COVID-19 pandemic, Lawrence Hall of Science is set to reopen outdoors on Memorial Day weekend, May 28, for a Summer Fundays series through Aug.
+15. Pheena should return to her post by mid-summer to take part in the programming.

 Check out more images from the Lawrence Hall of Science on Pheena’s big journey last weekend: